kristijankoscak/RMA/README.md

-#This are solutions for exercises in development of mobile applications.
+# This are solutions for exercises in development of mobile applications.
 ---

-##LV1 is first exercise.
+## LV1 is first exercise.

 Task:
--